U.S. Political Contributions

 ADM supports individual state candidate campaigns, state political parties and select state and national political associations.
-ADMPAC, a political action committee funded by our employees’ voluntary contributions, contributes to federal candidates, state candidates, and various federal and state campaigns (for bylaws governing ADMPAC’s activities, please click here).
-In addition to individual candidates for public office and candidate committees, ADM does not generally contribute to 527 organizations, but will disclose any such contributions.
+ADMPAC, a political action committee funded by our employees’ voluntary contributions, contributes to federal candidates, state candidates, and various federal and state campaigns (read more about by-laws governing ADMPAC’s activities).
+In addition to individual candidates for public office and candidate committees, ADM supports 527 groups, including Ag America (Republican Agriculture Commissioners).
 We do not support independent political expenditures or 501(c)4 organizations.

-The ADMPAC board, which is composed of representatives of ADM’s businesses and functions, alone approves contributions to candidates and campaign committees by ADMPAC and the corporation in excess of $1,000.
-The company’s vice president of Government Relations and vice president of State Government Relations authorize corporate expenditures of less than $1,000.
-Decisions to support particular candidates and/or organizations are determined by the company’s best interests, not the personal political preferences of ADM executives, and we expect all lawmakers that we support to uphold our values, our integrity and commitment to the democratic process.
+Decisions to support particular candidates and/or organizations are determined by the company’s best interests, not the personal political preferences of ADM executives, and we expect all lawmakers that we support to uphold our values.

 Reporting and Disclosure

 ADM management reports on our company’s political contributions, compliance and strategy to the Board of Directors on a quarterly basis.
-The Board’s Nominating/Corporate Governance Committee, composed solely of outside directors, reviews and approves these contribution reports at each of its meetings to ensure we are in compliance with our political contributions policy.
+The Board’s Nominations and Corporate Governance Committee, composed solely of outside directors, reviews these reports at each of its meetings to ensure we are in compliance with our political contributions policy.
 We submit quarterly reports to Congress detailing our federal lobbying, as required by the Lobbying Disclosure Act.